BerjisTech/GiftersClub-iOS/BUILD_IOS.md

 - External testers: require Beta App Review.
 Create a group, add your build, fill compliance info, then submit for beta review.

 IAP in TestFlight:
-- Internal testers can test `gift_token` without IAP approval.
+- Internal testers can test `token_100` without IAP approval.
 External testers require the IAP to be approved or included with an app submission.

 ## 7) Link IAP to a production submission (when ready)

 1. ASC → Your App → App Store → iOS App → + Version (e.g., 1.0.0).
 2. Add the processed build to this version.
-3. In the “In‑App Purchases” section, add `gift_token` to the version.
+3. In the “In‑App Purchases” section, add `token_100` to the version.
 4. Complete all submission metadata and submit for review.

 ## 8) Versioning rules and common pitfalls